QuentinWatt/first-next-app-with-redux/README.md

 yarn create next-app --example with-redux with-redux-app
 ```

-### Redux Project Structure
+### Redux Reducer Structure

 The Redux store is initially created in 1 central store file, which can get quite long.

-Smaller files can be easier to manage, and so I prefer to split my data into separated modules, located in the '/modules' directory.
-I found this gives the project some structure, and makes the files much easier to read and manage.

-If you're wondering how I came up with this structure, it's because this is very similar to how the Vue core developers manage modules.
+Smaller files can be easier to manage, and so I prefer to split my code into separated modules, located in the '/modules' directory.
+This is a structure I have enjoyed working with, and if you're wondering how I came up with this structure, it's from one of the Vue core developers.
 Take a look at [Chris Fritz's enterprise boilerplate](https://github.com/chrisvfritz/vue-enterprise-boilerplate/blob/master/src/state/modules/users.js).

+### Styling

+For styling, I love working with [Tailwind CSS](https://tailwindcss.com/).
+I find the utility based approach to building components so convenient.
+One of the best advantages is that you can build components without ever having to leave the HTML.
+This also saves time searching for classes when you have to change styling later.